Here’s a look at our favorite potty training gear —

 If you have a boy who is ready to try peeing while standing up, this hilarious frog pee trainer is here to help him learn how to aim.

-Best Potty Seats (“seat reducers”)
+Favorite Potty Training Seats (“seat reducers”)

 Again, if you can get your kid to sit on the big potty, you’re sitting pretty!
 No transferring of waste makes everyone happy.